ssbc/ssb-meta-feeds/README.md

 `visit` can be either `null` or a function of the shape `({feedpurpose,subfeed,keys}) => boolean`.
 If it's null, then all subfeeds under `metafeed` are returned.

-The response is delivered to the callback `cb`, where the 1st argument is the possible error, and the 2nd argument is an array containing the found feeds (which can be either the root meta feed `{ seed, keys }` or a sub feed `{ feedpurpose, subfeed, keys }`).
+The response is delivered to the callback `cb`, where the 1st argument is the possible error, and the 2nd argument is an array containing the found feeds (which can be either the root meta feed `{ seed, keys }` or a sub feed `{ feedpurpose, subfeed, keys, metadata }`).

 ### `sbot.metafeeds.find(metafeed, visit, cb)`